Table of Contents

 On your iPhone, you can customize the settings of your iCloud Keychain and change or remove passwords from Keychain by navigating to Settings >>> Passwords.
 All security recommendations and warnings related to your passwords will be visible there.

 The most “high-risk” message of them all is the “This password has appeared in a data leak, …” message.
 Another warning message that may be displayed as a security recommendation may warn you if “You’re reusing this password on other websites”.
 If you scroll under “Other Recommendations” you may find a notification alerting you about “Easily guessed password”.

 A single tap on each of the alerts will display more information about your login details for that particular website and the date of your last password update.

 What actions should you take?

-If you see any of these password warning messages, it is best to immediately change your password with one that is unique and strong enough.
+If you see any Apple iPhone or Mac data leak message warnings, it is best to immediately change your password with one that is unique and strong enough.
 This will ensure that if your login credentials have become publicly available due to a data leak or have a chance to be breached due to being weak, once you update them, no one can use them to access your accounts.

 Tips on password protection and best security practices